dtwitty/rust-sudoku/README.md

 This solver was written with the following principles:
   * Profile ruthelessly
   * Use SIMD where possible
+    * Encourage the compiler to auto-vectorize
   * Use branchless algorithms
   * Minimize heap allocations
   * Prefer single-pass algorithms
-  * Make the cache your friend
+  * Encourage caching
   * Propagate constraints rather than compute them

 The core functions that speed up this solver are this: